This article has links to products and services we love, which we may make commission from.

 The reason why this is one of the top New York tourist attractions is its accessibility and buzzing energy, no matter what time of day or night you visit.

-Gemma loves the bustle of Times Square, Craig hates it!
+Some people love the bustle of Times Square, others hates it!
 Where do you sit?
-Tell us in the comments below
+Tell us in the comments below.

 The best time to visit Times Square is early morning if you want to try and beat the crowds.

 However, everybody goes there, and you will have to walk among a sea of people because that is just how busy New York always is.

 The city never sleeps, remember?
 There will be many people dressed in Disney or Marvel characters, but you should avoid taking photos with them unless you enjoy getting fleeced for cash.

 At times it is fun to take a picture with Wonder Woman.